Any coffee lover will tell you that the easiest way to upgrade your brewing game at home is to purchase a burr grinder.

 This burr grinder ranks well on our list for entry-level grinders for a few reasons, but especially because it’s so feature-rich for where it sits on the range of affordable grinders without a lot of bells and whistles.

-What type of coffee is best suited for the Bellemain Grinder?
+What type of coffee is best suited for this Bellemain Grinder?

 We’re here to give our honest thoughts and opinions, so it’s time for some hard truth for this grinder: it isn’t going to work for every type of brewing method, even if it has a setting to grind it fine enough for that method.

-Without a lot of complex parts, this machine is easier to clean than more high-tech appliances.
-In just a few simple steps, you'll have it wiped down and ready to go for the next batch.
+Without a lot of complex parts, this machine is much easy to clean than more high-tech appliances.
+In just a few simple steps, you’ll have it wiped down and ready to go for the next batch.

 1. Unplug the appliance and turn on its side.